These often lavishly

 cinema on December 29th had been attended by Sean Connery, who brought

 along friend Roger Moore as his guest.
-The
+The film did have a

-film did have a Gala Scottish Premiere at the ODEON Theatre,
+Scottish Premiere at the ODEON Theatre, Clerk Street, Edinburgh on

-Clerk Street, Edinburgh on Friday January 14, 1972 with Sean Connery in
+Friday January 14, 1972 with Sean Connery in attendance.
+Although

-attendance.
-Although several James Bond films had opened first in
+several James Bond films had opened first in Japan or the USA, they

-Japan or the USA, they all had Charity ‘premieres’ in London [*indicated
+all had Charity ‘premieres’ in London [*indicated below] with stars,

 only available at the premiere and therefore produced in very limited

-numbers.
-In later years some charities did make spare copies available after the event in
+charities did make spare copies available after the event in order to

-especially those signed by the stars who attended.
+by the stars who attended.
+Premiere Brochures

 usually consisted of profiles of the cast and crew [often accompanied by